 Elements of Success #2

 Early in my career I recognized the power of training.
 As a result of this I initiated a weekly training for the group.
 When other departments heard about my training program, they wanted in.
-I invited different people to attend different weeks and eventually….it led to me starting a company-wide training program.
+So, I invited different people to attend different week sessions.
+Eventually….it led to me starting a company-wide training program.
 Woohoo!
 Success.

 To keep growing, professionals need engaging, expanding training.
 When I was overseeing the training program we talked about everything.
-Including email and phone etiquette, ways to use research to negotiate a deal, and how to build a pivot table.
-Afterward, everyone was excited to get back to their desk and put into practice whatever they learned that day.
+Including email and phone etiquette, ways to use research to negotiate a deal, tips and tricks and how to organize data for a pivot table.
+After the sessions the conversations continued.
+Everyone was excited to get back to their desks to practice whatever they learned that day.

 No formal training?
 Don’t worry.

 If your organization doesn’t have an official training program, don’t worry.
 Certainly, it isn’t the end.
 Because you can kick-start your own training.
 Take a class online.
-I am auditing an online course at Yale University.
+I have audited online courses from Yale University and Wharton.
 There are incredible classes you can take, online seminars you can join, and youtube videos you can watch.

 Also, find a mentor.
 There may be an industry mentoring program.
 Otherwise there could be a local, community based program.
 If not, reach out to someone you admire, see if they would be interested in being your “un-official” mentor.